Summer Rae: Independent circuit (2018)

-Return to WWE (2022)
+Sporadic WWE appearances (2022)

-Moinet, who reprised the role as Summer Rae made her first televised appearance after a five year absence on the January 21, 2022 episode of SmackDown, where she was advertised as a WWE legend, taunting Natalya during her match, playing up their rivalry from Total Divas.
-She made her in-ring return on the number 23 spot in the 2022 Royal Rumble going straight to attack Natalya but was eliminated by her.
+Summer Rae made her first televised appearance after a five year absence on the January 21, 2022 episode of SmackDown, where she was billed as a WWE legend, taunting Natalya during her match, playing up their rivalry from Total Divas.
+She made her in-ring return on the number 23 spot in the 2022 Royal Rumble going straight to attack Natalya but was quickly eliminated by her in under 60 seconds.

-Later, she also attended the WrestleMania 38 pre-show party hosted by Stephanie McMahon.
+Later, she also attended the WrestleMania 38 pre-show party.

 Other media

 Rae has appeared in six WWE video games.
 She made her in-game debut at WWE 2K14 as a DLC and appears in WWE 2K15, WWE 2K16, WWE 2K17, and WWE 2K18.
 She also appeared in the mobile game WWE SuperCard.

 In 2014, Rae was a main cast member on Total Divas for the show's second and third seasons.
 Rae also starred in the 2015 film The Marine 4: Moving Target alongside The Miz.

+In 2023, Rae was a board member of the cryptocurrency wallet Prime Trust which was placed into receivership by regulators in Nevada with consumers suffering losses of over $80 million and the state attorney investigating misuse of client funds.